sergedroz/cbfeeds/README.md

 Notes:

 * The 'name' field must not include spaces or special characters.
 Typically, it should be unique per-feed on a single server.
+* Null strings are not allowed for REQUIRED entries
 * The 'category' field was introduced in Carbon Black version 5.1
 * Examples of common categories include "Detonation", "Network Integration", and "Open Source Threat Intelligence"
 * The 'icon_small' field was introduced in Carbon Black version 5.1